 Do you like the sound of bathing in natural rock pools while enjoying magnificent views of the mountain landscape?
 You can do this on the approximately five-hour trip from Bargis to Alp Mora and back to Trin.
 On the tiring ascent along the former Alpine road from Trin or via Bargis and Alp Lavadignas up to Alp Mora, you will cover an elevation gain of around 1,200 metres.
 A unique bathing experience in the glacial mills awaits you at the summit.
 The hike will also be one to remember thanks to the wonderful views and remarkable panoramas of Piz Beverin and Safiental.

 This beautiful trail offers extraordinary views of the Flims valley and surrounding mountains.
-The hike begins at Cassons summit station.
+The hike begins at Naraus summit station.
+From here you reach the old Cassons summit station in a short ascent.
 From here, the trail leads down along the upper Segnesboden, past spectacular waterfalls, before reaching the lower Segnesboden.
 After you pass the Segneshütte mountain lodge and the reservoir, you will finally reach the Alp Nagens – Stalla tavern.
 Here, you can return to Laax base station via the Nagens shuttle or take on the descent by foot.
 Our new offer, the Nagens–Naraus combi-ticket, is perfect for this.

 This easy single-day tour takes you to the peak of Piz Segnes at an altitude of 3,099 metres.Even though it does not feature any challenging sections and an above-average fitness level is not required, it is nevertheless important to bring good hiking shoes, climbing iron and a pickax.
 Thanks to the impressive setting in the heart of the Tectonic Arena, the tour is a wonderful experience despite its low difficulty level.
 If you would like to take the alpine tour with an experienced mountain guide (IFMGA with Swiss certification), the cost is CHF 200.